DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/interact-with-the-page.md

 * [Resize Window](#resize-window)
 * [Wait](#wait)

-They are implemented as methods in the [test controller](../../reference/test-api/testcontroller/README.md) object.
+[Test controller](../../reference/test-api/testcontroller/README.md) object includes them as its methods.
 You can call them in a chained fashion.

-The available actions with reproducible usage examples and links to their descriptions are listed below.
+Below you can find the list of available actions with reproducible examples and links to their descriptions.

 ## Click